CyberInfrastructure-Enabled Machine Learning (CIML) Summer Institute 2026

 Application closes Wednesday, April 8, 2026.

-The San Diego Supercomputer Center (SDSC) Cyberinfrastructure-Enabled Machine Learning (CIML) is focused on teaching researchers and students the best practices for effectively running artificial intelligence (AI), machine learning (ML), and deep learning (DL) applications on advanced cyberinfrastructure (CI) and high-performance computing (HPC) systems.
-The National Artificial Intelligence Research Resource (NAIRR) pilot is an NSF-led initiative designed to democratize access to AI research by providing U.S. researchers and educators with crucial infrastructure, including computational power, datasets, and training tools.
+The San Diego Supercomputer Center (SDSC) Cyberinfrastructure-Enabled Machine Learning (CIML) program is focused on teaching researchers and students best practices for effectively running artificial intelligence (AI), machine learning (ML), and deep learning (DL) applications on advanced cyberinfrastructure (CI) and high-performance computing (HPC) systems.
+We are pleased to announce that this year's CIML Summer Institute is sponsored in part by the National Artificial Intelligence Research Resource (NAIRR) Pilot, an NSF-led initiative designed to democratize access to AI research by providing U.S. researchers and educators with critical infrastructure—including computational power, datasets, and training tools.
+The NAIRR Pilot's support reflects a shared commitment to expanding AI/ML/DL training and workforce development at a national scale.

-In addition, the CIML SI broadens participation in AI/ML/DL research by actively recruiting participants from institutions across the United States that have limited or no access to advanced supercomputing or CI resources.
-This effort will expand the reach of advanced computational infrastructure and build capacity at institutions of all types and sizes.
-We will balance attendees across multiple scientific disciplines and institutional settings to develop a robust national AI research community, ensuring that advanced cyberinfrastructure training and expertise extend beyond traditional research-intensive institutions.
+The CIML Summer Institute also actively broadens participation in AI/ML/DL research by recruiting participants from institutions across the United States with limited or no access to advanced supercomputing or CI resources.
+Attendees are balanced across multiple scientific disciplines and institutional settings to foster a robust national AI research community—ensuring that advanced cyberinfrastructure training and expertise extend well beyond traditional research-intensive institutions.

 Additionally, attendees will have opportunities to meet one-on-one with SDSC’s experts to discuss in detail the best techniques to solve their specific AI problems.